qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

-V [Given-When-Then or Arrange-Act-Assert](https://www.qwan.eu/2021/09/02/tdd-given-when-then.html) V [One (conceptual) assert per test](https://www.qwan.eu/2021/08/27/tdd-one-assert-per-test.html) V (new) [Glanceable tests](https://www.qwan.eu/2021/09/27/tdd-glanceable-tests.html) ~ Triangulation
+V [Given-When-Then or Arrange-Act-Assert](https://www.qwan.eu/2021/09/02/tdd-given-when-then.html) V [One (conceptual) assert per test](https://www.qwan.eu/2021/08/27/tdd-one-assert-per-test.html) V (new) [Glanceable tests](https://www.qwan.eu/2021/09/27/tdd-glanceable-tests.html) V What is a heuristic
+~ Triangulation
 ~ Caring for your tests
-~ Fix one failing test at a time / No more than one failing test at a time ~ What is a heuristic
+~ Fix one failing test at a time / No more than one failing test at a time
-  - http://wirfs-brock.com/blog/2019/03/20/growing-your-personal-design-heuristics/ Also references 'discussion of the method'.
 - (expanding) Rules for simple design
 - (new) Removing duplication between test & production code
 - (new) Make the change easy, then make the change (refactor after and before) source: Kent Beck